background-image

 Key Qualifications

-• Bachelor's or Master's degree in Ergonomics, Human Factors, Occupational Health, or a related field.
+• Bachelor's degree in Ergonomics, Human Factors, Occupational Health, or related field.

-• Proven experience in conducting ergonomic assessments and implementing solutions.
+• Experience in ergonomic assessments and workplace evaluations.

 Skills to Highlight